cleanlab/cleanlab-studio/README.md

 `cleanlab dataset upload -f [dataset filepath] --id [dataset ID]`

 A dataset ID is generated and printed to the terminal the first time the dataset is uploaded.
-It can also be accessed from the Datasets section of the Cleanlab Studio dashboard by visiting https://app.cleanlab.ai/ and selecting 'Resume' for the relevant dataset.
+It can also be accessed from the Datasets section of the Cleanlab Studio dashboard by visiting <https://app.cleanlab.ai/> and selecting "Resume" for the relevant dataset.

 #### Generate dataset schema